On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Undiscounted total costs

 According to Proposition~\ref{prp:total1}(i), there is a $\phi_* \in \F$ that is $\tilde{\beta}$-optimal for the transformed MDP.
 By Proposition~\ref{prp:transPolEval}, $v^{\phi_*} = \mu \tilde{v}_{\tilde{\beta}}^{\phi_*} = \mu \tilde{v}_{\tilde{\beta}} = v$, so $\phi_*$ is total-cost optimal for the original MDP.
 Therefore (ii) holds.

-It follows from the definitions of $\tilde{\X}$, $\tilde{A}$, $\tilde{c}$, $\tilde{\beta}$, and $\tilde{p}$ that (\ref{eq:12}) holds.
+It follows from the definitions of $\tilde{\X}$, $\tilde{A}$, $\tilde{c}$, $\tilde{\beta}$, and $\tilde{p}$ that (\ref{eq:12-countable}) holds.
 Suppose $\phi \in \F$ is total-cost optimal for the original MDP.
 Then $v^\phi = v$, so since $v^\phi = c_\phi + Q_\phi v^\phi$ it follows that $\phi(x) \in A^*(x)$ for all $x \in \X$.
 Conversely, if $\phi(x) \in A^*(x)$ for all $x \in \X$, then according to Proposition~\ref{prp:total1}(iii) and (\ref{eq:12}) the policy $\phi$ is $\tilde{\beta}$-optimal for the transformed MDP.
 By Proposition~\ref{prp:transPolEval}, this means $\phi$ is total-cost optimal for the original MDP.
 Hence (iii) holds. \end{proof}

 \begin{cor} Suppose Assumption~T and the Compactness Conditions hold.
-Then any algorithm that computes an optimal policy for the discounted MDP defined by the HV transformation is an algorithm for the original undiscounted total-cost MDP. \end{cor}
+If an algorithm computes an optimal policy for the discounted MDP defined by the HV transformation, then this policy is optimal for the original undiscounted total-cost MDP. \end{cor}

-\begin{rem} The HV transformation also applies to arbitrary policies if the total costs are defined as the limits of appropriate algebraic operations.
+\begin{rem} The HV transformation also applies to arbitrary policies if the total costs are defined using the equivalent formulation in terms of transition probabilities and state-dependent discount factors; see Remark~\ref{rem:equivForm}.
 Since stationary policies are optimal within the class of all policies for discounted MDPs with transition probabilities satisfying the Compactness Conditions \cite[p.\ 184]{feinberg2002}, the stationary total-cost optimal policies referred to in Theorem~\ref{thm:mainTrans} are optimal over nonstationary policies as well.

 \end{rem}